 In his first season as an assistant at UCM in 2013, the Mules’ offense was eighth in NCAA-II averaging over eight runs per game and they were in the top 20 in the nation in six offensive categories.

-In his three seasons with the Mules, Crookes has coached three All-Americans, 32 All-MIAA performers, six All-Region players and a Rawlings/ABCA Gold Glove award winner.
-Three players have gone on to the affiliated professional ranks either through the Major League Baseball Draft or free agent signings.
+In his seven seasons at Central Missouri, Crookes has coached six All-Americans, 52 All-MIAA performers, 14 All-Region players and a Rawlings/ABCA Gold Glove award winner.
+Eight players have gone on to the affiliated professional ranks either through the Major League Baseball Draft or free agent signings.

 Prior to coming to Warrensburg, Crookes spent the previous eight seasons as the head coach at Hutchinson Community College in Hutchinson, Kan.